The museum

 History

-In 1984, after a donation from artist Henrique Medina to the Archdiocese of Braga, the Medina Museum, also located within the Seminary building, was founded.
+In 1984, after a donation from artist Henrique Medina to the Archdiocese of Braga, the Medina Museum was founded, also located within the Conciliar Seminary building.
 Although it was initially created as an autonomous museum, it is currently integrated into the circuit of the Pius XII Museum, as an art gallery.

 Official Opening